 If you are allergic to any ingredient in Oxysept® Disinfecting Solution/Neutralizer, do not use this system.

 PROBLEMS WITH CONTACT LENSES AND LENS CARE PRODUCTS COULD RESULT IN SERIOUS INJURY TO THE EYE.
 It is essential that you follow your eye care professional's directions and all labeling instructions for proper use and care of your lenses and lens care products, including the lens case.
 EYE PROBLEMS, INCLUDING CORNEAL ULCERS, CAN DEVELOP RAPIDLY AND LEAD TO LOSS OF VISION.
 Daily-wear lenses are not indicated for overnight wear and should not be worn while sleeping.
 Clinical studies have shown that the risk of serious adverse reactions is increased when these lenses are worn overnight.
 Extended-wear lenses should be regularly removed for cleaning and disinfection or for disposal and replacement on the schedule prescribed by your eye care professional.
-Clinical studies have shown that there is an increased incidence of serious adverse reactions in extended-wear contact lens users as compared to daily-wear contact lens users.
-Studies have also shown that the risk of serious adverse reactions increases the longer extended-wear lenses are worn before removal for cleaning and disinfection or for disposal and replacement.
+Clinical studies have shown there is an increased incidence of serious adverse reactions in extended-wear contact lens users as compared to daily-Oxysept® Disinfecting Solution/Neutralizer – UltraCare® Formula wear contact lens users.
+Studies also have shown the risk of serious adverse reactions increases the longer extended-wear lenses are worn before removal for cleaning and disinfection or for disposal and replacement.

-Studies have also shown that smokers had a higher incidence of adverse reactions.
-It is recommended that contact lens wearers see their eye care professional twice each year, or, if directed, more frequently.
+Studies also have shown smokers had a higher incidence of adverse reactions.
+It is recommended contact lens wearers see their eye care professional twice each year, or, if directed, more frequently.